 Please use the FIC scheduler to reserve your microscope time.

-To get information about creating an account with RRC and to create RRCAN’s, please click here.
+To get information about payment sources, please click here.

 Billing cycle is done on the monthly basis.
 On the 3rd of each month, the charges accumulated for the preceding month are sent to RRC finance for invoicing to the proper RRC account number.